The Equality Act offers protection from discrimination in relation to the characteristics a person may have. Those characteristics are:

 It is important to know that the protection that is given by the Equality Act also applies if you are treated differently because you are associated with someone of a specific age or age range (discrimination by association) or because someone thinks you have a characteristic (discrimination by perception).
 All of those are prohibited conducts that the Equality Act offers protection against.
 The short video below from ACAS gives a good overview of how the ‘nine protected characteristics’ of the Equality Act 2010 apply in the workplace:

-Please note that the protection given to individuals by the Equality Act 2010 however applies not only to workplaces, but also in a range of situations and contexts such as:
+Please note that the protection given to individuals by the Equality Act 2010 however applies in a range of situations and contexts such as:

 - When using transport